A pianistic powerhouse.

 Dirk Schümer, FRANKFURTER ALLGEMEINE ZEITUNG

 With Auerbach’s “Gogol” the Theater an der Wien celebrates both a musically and scenically deserved success.
-Auerbach doesn’t deny Russian tradition – on the contrary; she plays with it.
+Auerbach doesn’t deny tradition – on the contrary; she plays with it.

 The opera “Gogol” has received a triumphant premiere at Theater an der Wien, one of the Austrian capital’s leading theatres.
 The continuous applause and numerous curtain calls for both the singers and the creators of the work have lasted almost a quarter of an hour.